PEXANE2/azure-docs.tr-tr/articles/network-watcher/network-watcher-connectivity-cli.md

 }
 ```

-## <a name="check-website-latency"></a>Web sitesi gecikmesi kontrol edin
+## <a name="check-website-latency"></a>Web sitesi gecikmesini denetle

-Aşağıdaki örnek, bir web sitesine bağlantıdenetler.
+Aşağıdaki örnek bir Web sitesine olan bağlantıyı denetler.

 ### <a name="example"></a>Örnek